FamilySearch/sModel/README.md

 To update an existing object, just modify it's properties and call `save`.

-Note: If a call to `save` results in a constraint violation, by default the system will throw a `ModelError.duplicate` error that contains the current model object from the database.
+Note: If a call to `save` results in a constraint violation, by default the system will throw a `ModelError.duplicate` error that contains the existing model object from the database.
 Handling of constraint violations can be changed table by table via the `ModelDef.syncable` property or globably via the `DBManager.blindlyReplaceDuplicates` flag.
 See comments on those properties for details.

 ## Batch Processing

 Managing objects using the `save` or `delete` methods works great with smaller sets of data but has a noticable performance hit when dealing with large amounts of data.
 The `DBManager.executeStatements` method will take an array of statements and execute them all as part of a single database transaction.
-That means one statement fails all of the changes are rolled back which prevents your database from getting into a corrupted state.
+That means if one statement fails all of the changes are rolled back which prevents your database from getting into a corrupted state.
 It also dramatically improves the speed in which data can be added/updated/removed from the database.
 Database statements can either be generated manually or via a `ModelDef` object's `createSaveStatement` and `createDeleteStatement` methods.

 ## Queries